gphilipp/bdd-guide-clojure/README.md

 :plugins [[lein-cucumber "1.0.2"]]
 ```

-Note that contrary to what's explained on the Add a clojure.test test as instructed on the [cucumber-jvm clojure how-to](https://github.com/cucumber/cucumber-jvm/tree/master/clojure) :
+Note that contrary to what is explained on the [cucumber-jvm clojure how-to](https://github.com/cucumber/cucumber-jvm/tree/master/clojure) page, you don't need to add an entry point as a `clojure.test`.
+We'll do that in the next step instead.

 Now open a command prompt and type `lein cucumber`, it should produce the following: